Frequently Asked Questions

 • What are some common symptoms of lupus?

+Since lupus can affect many different parts of the body, it can cause a lot of different symptoms, and these symptoms may come and go.
+Also, symptoms may vary from one patient to the next.
 The most common signs and symptoms of lupus include fatigue (feeling tired often), fever, joint pain, stiffness and swelling, butterfly-shaped rash on the cheeks and bridge of the nose or rashes elsewhere on the body, sun sensitivity, fingers and toes that turn white or blue when exposed to cold or during stressful periods (Raynaud's phenomenon), shortness of breath, chest pain, dry eyes, headaches, and confusion and memory loss.
+BENLYSTA may not help with all of these symptoms.
+Talk to your doctor to discuss your symptoms.

 Was this helpful?